bluetech/pytest/doc/en/reference/fixtures.rst

    :fixture:`request`
        Provide information on the executing test function.

-   :fixture:`testdir`
-        Provide a temporary test directory to aid in running, and testing, pytest plugins.

    :fixture:`tmp_path`
        Provide a :class:`pathlib.Path` object to a temporary directory which is unique to each test function.